Solar in Newport News, VA: 2026 Cost, Savings & Payback

 Solar Energy in Newport News, Virginia

 Newport News, Virginia receives an average of 4.8 peak sun hours per day, providing excellent conditions for residential solar installations.
-With electricity rates averaging 14.0¢ per kWh from Dominion Energy Virginia, near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.0¢ per kWh from Dominion Energy Virginia, below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Newport News has a solar penetration rate of 2.8% — indicating early-stage solar adoption with tremendous growth potential as prices continue to fall.
 The cost of living index of 102 (national average: 100) is near the national average.